ResetXPDR/MSFS2020_AutoFPS/README.md

     - Before loading a flight - whether a newer version of the app is available to download and install,
     - Loading in to a flight  - whether MSFS memory integrity test have failed, and
     - Flight is loaded
-      - Shows detected Graphics Mode (PC, FG, LSFG or VR) and DX version, app pause, FPS settle, TLOD + seek, app priority mode and/or TLOD range as applicable.
+      - Shows detected Graphics Mode (PC, FG, LSFG or VR) and DX version, app pause, FPS settle, TLOD+ seek, Mtn+, app priority mode and/or TLOD range as applicable.
       - The FPS settle timer runs for up to 20 seconds to allow FPS to settle between pausing/unpausing, auto target FPS calibration, TLOD Min + transitions and VR/PC/FG/LSFG mode transitions.
 This allows the FPS to stabilise before engaging automatic functions and should lead to much smaller TLOD changes when seeking the target FPS on such transitions.
       - App priority shows whether FPS or TLOD are the current automation priority.
 A + next to TLOD indicates that TLOD Min + has been activated and that a higher TLOD Min should be expected.
 Similarly, a + next to ATLOD indicates that TLOD Base + has been activated and that a higher TLOD offset across the entire altitude schedule should be expected.
       - Bonus GPU load display if the optional GPU-Z companion app, downloadable separately [here](https://www.techpowerup.com/download/techpowerup-gpu-z/), is installed and detected running when starting any flight session.
 Note, the GPU-Z companion app is required to be running if the Decrease Cloud Quality option is selected in conjunction with the GPU Load activation method, as GPU-Z provides the necessary GPU load information to the app for this method to function.